Medicaid For Parents

 ~HELP US HELP THEM~

-Due to recent changes in the Individuals with Disabilities Education Act (IDEA), school districts are required to provide annual notification regarding school-based Medicaid services and obtain a one-time consent from families whose students qualify for Medicaid.
+Due to recent changes in the Individuals with Disabilities Education Act (IDEA), school districts are required to provide annual notification regarding the School Services Program Medicaid services and obtain a one-time consent from families whose students qualify for Medicaid.

 Medicaid Annual Notification Regarding Parental Consent